Integrated Sports and Educational Centre: Limerick

 Multi-functional Event Centre, Cork

 Dorgan Associates worked with Cork City Council on the evaluation of a project to develop a Multi-Functional Event Centre in Cork.
 The general objective was to provide a centre with a capacity for about 6,000 persons somewhat along the lines of the O2 in Dublin and similar facilities in other cities in Europe.
 The centre would host musical, theatrical and sporting events.
 It would also be scalable down to accommodate smaller events such as exhibitions and concerts.
 The project has been evaluated by marketing, accounting and engineering consultants.
 Dorgan Associates’ task was to conduct a Cost Benefit Analysis.
 The outcome of the analysis showed a positive return.
+Delay in implementing project – which has not yet commenced – has resulted in significantly higher projected costs and government funding.
+As far as economic evaluation is concerned – if there is to be one – a different approach will be required to that employed by Dorgan Associates.

 Designated Urban Centres Grant Scheme